elabftw/elabftw/doc/install-drop.rst

 - install of nginx (web server)
 - install of  mariadb (sql server)
 - install of elabftw
+- install of a proper SSL certificate issued by Let's Encrypt
 - get everything up and running

 .. warning:: This script will work for a fresh drop.
 If you already have a server running, you should consider a :ref:`normal install <install-gnulinux>` instead.